MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands-cpp.md

 ## Add a control from the WinUI 2.x library to the custom control

-Traditionally, UWP controls have been released as part of the Windows 10 OS and made available to developers through the Windows SDK.
-The [WinUI library](/uwp/toolkits/winui/) is an alternative approach, where updated versions of UWP controls from the Windows SDK are distributed in a NuGet package that is not tied to Windows SDK releases.
+Traditionally, WinRT XAML controls have been released as part of the Windows 10 OS and made available to developers through the Windows SDK.
+The [WinUI library](/uwp/toolkits/winui/) is an alternative approach, where updated versions of WinRT XAML controls from the Windows SDK are distributed in a NuGet package that is not tied to Windows SDK releases.
 This library also includes new controls that aren't part of the Windows SDK and the default UWP platform.
 See our [WinUI library roadmap](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md) for more details.

-This section demonstrates how to add a UWP control from the WinUI 2.x library to your user control.
+This section demonstrates how to add a WinRT XAML control from the WinUI 2.x library to your user control.

 > [!NOTE]
 > Currently, XAML Islands only supports hosting controls from the WinUI 2.x library.
 Support for hosting controls from the WinUI 3 library is coming in a later release.